NetherWiki/nether/skyshale/glossary_of_prototheism.md

 # High Charity
 [todo]
 In the rewrite let's go back to the Wikipedia page on 'honor' and rip off some of the descriptions there.

+Let's go over some of the ambigious Buddhist terms on Wikipedia and rip off how they articles describe the ambiguity.
 [/todo]

-In Prototheism High Charity is a multi-faceted concept that remains someone ambiguous with different interpretations among the major Prototheist factions.
+In Prototheism High Charity is a multi-faceted concept that remains somewhat ambiguous with different interpretations among the major Prototheist factions.
 Roughly, it refers to a hypothetical world without suffering as well as the work Prototheists do to reach that point.
-It is a major tenet of Prototheism, although the concept is abstract and not meant to be taken literally.
+It is a major tenet of Prototheism as well as its ultimate goal, although the concept is abstract and not meant to be taken literally.
 It is frequently referenced in the context of 'rapport'.

 All Prototheists are expected to contribute to High Charity in some way and gain rapport by forming or joining projects that maximize reduction in human suffering.
+However contributing to one's own happiness is also considered valid High Charity.

 # Inherent Bias
 [todo]